Mustard seed futures up on positive spot cues

 Magazine Archives

-New Delhi, May 30 (PTI) Mustard seed prices rose by 0.43 per cent to Rs 3,987 per quintal in futures trade Thursday on accumulation of positions amid higher physical sentiments.
-Marketmen attributed the uptick in mustard seed futures prices to pick up in demand from oil mills amid tight arrivals from producing belts in physical markets.
-On the National Commodity and Derivatives Exchange, mustard seed contracts for July rose by Rs 17, or 0.43 per cent, to Rs 3,987 per quintal with an open interest of 65,330 lots.
-Mustard seed for August delivery also rose by Rs 14, or 0.35 per cent, to Rs 4,020 per quintal in 2,360 lots.
+New Delhi, May 22 (PTI) Mustard seed prices rose by 0.53 per cent to Rs 3,962 per quintal in futures trade Wednesday on accumulation of positions amid higher physical sentiments.
+Marketmen attributed the uptick in mustard seed futures price to pick up in demand from oil mills amid tight arrivals from producing belts in physical markets.
+On the National Commodity and Derivatives Exchange, mustard seed contracts for July rose by Rs 21, or 0.53 per cent, to Rs 3,962 per quintal with an open interest of 30,350 lots.
 PTI ADI RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today